physrisk/website-source/articles/2014/statistical-physics-a-key-to-understanding-of-the-social-and-economic-complexity.md

 proposed an elementary model to explain ferromagnetism.
 [Ising model](/ising-model) is especially interesting due to exhibiting emergence of orderly structures.
-Furthermore by the middle of XX^th^ century physicists started to notice other inanimate systems, which exhibited emergence of orderly structure.
+Furthermore by the middle of XX-th century physicists started to notice other inanimate systems, which exhibited emergence of orderly structure.
 These structures were something very fascinating, because they were found to emerge from the interactions between the particles rather than